spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ### Environments

-Each Spacelift stack creates an [Environment](https://docs.gitlab.com/ee/ci/environments/) in GitLab where we report the status of each [tracked run](../../concepts/run/):
+Each Spacelift stack creates an [Environment](https://docs.gitlab.com/ee/ci/environments/){: rel="nofollow"} in GitLab where we report the status of each [tracked run](../../concepts/run/):

 ![](../../assets/screenshots/Environments_·_spacelift-test___demo_·_GitLab_and_Slack___tanzle-spacelift___Spacelift.png)